 As you begin your hike, you’ll cross the Big Thompson River and travel along the western edge of Moraine Park.
 Turn right at the trail junction a half mile in marked Cub Lake Trail.
 Continue west alongside Cub Creek and Beaver Ponds.
 About two miles in, the trail begins to climb through aspen groves and rocky terrain and eventually to the pine-covered shores of Cub Lake.
-Make sure to look west for view of the snow-capped 12,922 ft Stones Peak.
+Make sure to look west for a view of the snow-capped 12,922 ft Stones Peak.

 3. Dream Lake

 - Elevation gain: 450 feet

 From the Bear Lake trailhead, you’ll branch off to the left to join the Dream Lake trail.
 The trail begins to climb up to Nymph Lake with views of Longs Peak.
 Continue along the trail or across Nymph Lake if it’s frozen.
 Stunning views of Hallett Peak and Flattop Mountain can be seen from the east shore of Dream Lake.
 If you’re seeking more miles, at this juncture you have the option to continue to Emerald Lake (0.6 miles) or to Lake Haiyaya (0.9 miles).

 - Trailhead: Lumpy Ridge